tinacms/tinacms/packages/next-tinacms-github/README.md

 )
 ```

+See below for creating a Github Oauth App provides these **Client ID** & **Client Secret** variables.

 # `createProxy`
-Helper for creating a proxy which attaches this Github access token to the request
+Helper for creating a proxy which attaches the user's Github access token to each request

 ## Implementation